nLab

 Idea

-Directed Homotopy Theory is a form of homotopy theory which tries to study the properties of directed spaces.
-Initially it used pospaces as the objects, but with the introduction of d-spaces by Grandis, these have become, perhaps, the more common objects of study.
+Directed Homotopy Theory is a variant of homotopy theory which aims to study the properties of directed spaces.

-Much of the impetus for the theory has come from work on modelling concurrent process.
+Much of the impetus for the theory comes from work on modelling concurrent process.
 It can also be seen as a way of studying an ‘evolving’ space.

 (See also under directed space.)